syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: DataGrid control also provides the support to apply DataTemplateSelector for a particular column using GridTemplateColumn.CelltemplateSelector property.
+N> DataGrid control also provides the support to apply DataTemplateSelector for a particular column using GridTemplateColumn.CelltemplateSelector property.
 For more information about this, you can refer_ ColumnType _topic.